logan2211/spotify-metadata-php/README.markdown

 Some of the code in this class was derived from the metatune library available at http://code.google.com/p/metatune/

+## Prerequisites

+This class requires the following PHP modules to operate: SimpleXML and cURL

 ## Usage

 The API has search and lookup functions for artists, albums, and tracks.